rust-lang/rfcs/text/0000-future-work.md

 However, we argue that it is worth the minor raise in the bar since it is OK for RFCs to leave the section empty.

-## Readers reacting negatively on the future work
+## Readers reacting negatively on the future possibilities

-Another potential drawback is that readers of the RFC will focus too much on what is written in the future-work section and not the actual proposal that is made in the RFC.
+Another potential drawback is that readers of the RFC will focus too much on what is written in the future-possibilities section and not the actual proposal that is made in the RFC.
 This has not been the case in the RFCs mentioned in the [motivation].